twoodman/th-fewd-project-7/README.md

 ##### Exceeds Expectations:
-- Embed .vtt file as CC track and add button to toggle captions
+- ✔️~~Embed .vtt file as CC track and add button to toggle captions~~
 - Creative and thoughtful responsive design.
 I did this by:
-  - ✔️~~Keeping buttons visible rather than fade them as mouseover and leave on player~~
   - ✔️~~Keeping browser focus border rather than try and remove that~~
   - ✔️~~Making the buttons easy to click/tap (BIIIIIIIIG)~~